The Juice Online - Rapid Reaction: Former Syracuse coach Jim Boeheim to join ESPN/Westwood One

 What's not to like about getting paid great money to travel on-set or on-site to talk about college basketball, eat at nice restaurants and stay at topline hotels, and then watch and analyze the biggest games of the season?

 Boeheim's move to ESPN and Westwood One follows that of fellow Hall of Fame coaches Bobby Knight (2008-2015) and Jim Calhoun (2014-2017) who both had stints at ESPN, and he joins many other former coaches and longtime confidants who have made the move to TV (media), most notably Dick Vitale, P.J.
-Carlesimo and more recently Seth Greenberg.
+Carlesimo and more recently Seth Greenberg and Jay Wright.

 No doubt Boeheim sought the input and advice from both his family/representatives and a litany of longtime close media industry contacts.